jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 ## 2.4 And God Said Let There Be (E)UTxO

 Cardano implements an extended model of UTxO.
 The fundamentals remain the same.
 Thus, transactions are made up of numerous inputs, which themselves are unspent transaction outputs.
 However, there are some modifications to the model which are important.
-These modifcations allow for more general transactions through the use of arbitrary logic.
+These modifications allow for more general transactions through the use of arbitrary logic.

 Firstly, Cardano implements addresses differently to other cryptocurrencies (blockchains and distributed ledger technologies).
 Instead of using a simple hash-based derived address (using a public key as input), addresses in Cardano are generated using a derivation scheme outlined [here](https://developers.cardano.org/docs/get-started/cardano-serialization-lib/generating-keys/).<sup>[4](#fn4)</sup> These addresses are referential in nature and point to scripts containing arbitrary logic.
-These scripts are programmes which are (ideally) deterministic, pure, replayable state-machines.
+These scripts are programmes which are (ideally) deterministic, pure, replay-able state-machines.
 Somewhat similar to the aforementioned $validators$, but are far more general in nature.
-They are, however, still used to determine whether a given UTxO may be consumed based on the $redeemer$ input, which is now also arbitray in nature and has replaced simple digital signature based input.
+They are, however, still used to determine whether a given UTxO may be consumed based on the $redeemer$ input, which is now also arbitrary in nature and has replaced simple digital signature based input.

 Secondly, transaction outputs also contains a component called $datum$ *(which is the singular noun for data)*. $Datum$ is useful for identifying state.
 This means that the (E)UTxO is at least as powerful as the ETH model.